obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 Create a new [`document`](#document) object with a generated identifier.
 The identifier *cannot* be changed after creation; use **documentWithID(id)** to create a document that has a specific identifier.

+**createPullReplication**(url)

+* url (string): the URL of the remote database to pull from or a local database.

+Set up a one-time replication from a source database to this database and return a [`replication`](#replication) object.
+The returned object can be customized prior to the start of replication.

+**createPushReplication**(url)

+* url (string): the URL of the remote database to push to or the name of a local database

+Set up a one-time replication from this database to a remote target database and return a [`replication`](#replication) object.
+The returned object can be customized prior to the start of replication.

 **defineFilter**(name, filter)